 One of the most important Bulgarian seasonings is Sharena sol, which literally means colorful salt.
 It is a Bulgarian spice mix of salt, dried summer savory, and sweet paprika.
 There are beautiful souvenir jars with this spice.
 It’s a creative and neat gift.

-Another important spice is the Summer savory; Bulgarian use it in everything.
+Another critical spice is the Summer savory; Bulgarian use it in everything.
 It has a mild taste and is used in meat, fish, and soups.
-This spice is the definition of Bulgarian taste, no other country uses it like Bulgaria.
-Sweet paprika, cumin, and fenugreek are also widely used.
+This spice defines Bulgarian taste as no other country uses it like Bulgaria.

-Traditional Bulgarian food you have to try
+Traditional Bulgarian food – Pastries

 Banitsa Bulgaria